 Developers are becoming more agile in learning about these new trends.

-As 2017 is coming to an end, we’ll look at the new trends which were hot this year and will be the future of website development in the coming years…
+In 2018, we’ll look at the new trends which are hot this year and will be the future of website development in the coming years…

 Developers take a note,